Given its popularity, we all want to explore writing for Medium in India, today. Before that, let’s understand the what, why and how of it.

 Formatting a good Medium article

 Medium has some amazing formatting tools that help you design and structure your articles like a professional writer.
 Clean, well-formatted articles perform well on Medium.
-Here are some tips that will come handy for beginners:
+Here are some tips that will come in handy for beginners:

 - Break your paragraphs up into smaller ones.
 No reader likes to be attacked with a huge block of text the moment they click on an article.